Iftekhar: Career

 Many of Iftekhar's close relatives, including his parents and siblings, migrated to Pakistan during the partition.
 He would have preferred to stay in Calcutta, but rioting forced him to leave Calcutta.
-Along with his wife and daughters, he moved to Bombay, where they struggled to make ends meet.
+Along with his wife and daughters, he moved to Bombay and arrived in 1948, where they struggled to make ends meet.
+Being unable to find work immediately, Jamuna Barua volunteered to work as a certain Mr. Patanwala's secretary to fulfil the basic household needs while Iftekhar himself continued to do whatever insignificant roles he was being offered then.
 Iftekhar had been introduced to actor Ashok Kumar during his time in Calcutta and contacted him in Bombay, gaining a role in the Bombay Talkies movie Muqaddar (1950).
 Iftekhar acted in over 400 films in a career that spanned from the 1940s through to the early 1990s.